yettsyjk/EventTrackerProject/README.md

 ### Timeline
-* June 5, 2020 - June 7, 2020 - setup Postman testing Application and User tables
+* June 5, 2020 to June 7, 2020 - setup Postman testing Application and User tables
-* June 12, 2020 - June 14, 2020 - setup webapps vanillaJS front-end
+* June 12, 2020 to June 14, 2020 - setup webapps vanillaJS front-end <-this was placed in a static file.
+I will need to rebuild this whole file after the course is over.
+VanillaJS is my major weakness and I need to improve significantly->
+* June 19, 2020 to June 21, 2020 - setup Angular for client side and app deployment on AWS EC2.

 ### AWS EC2 Instance
 [JobTracker](http://3.23.55.198:8080/JobTracker)